-- The single most comprehensive and authoritative online source of early American newspapers
+- The single most comprehensive online source of early American newspapers

 - Chronicles the evolution of American history, culture and daily life from 1690 to 1922

-- Nearly 2,000 historical newspapers from all 50 states provide an unparalleled record of the people, issues and events that shaped America
+- An unparalleled record of the people, issues and events that shaped America

 Providing unprecedented access to the nation’s early periods, Series 1 enables researchers to explore essential newspapers from 23 states and the District of Columbia.
 Series 1 offers 340,000 fully searchable issues from over 730 historical American titles.
 Focusing largely on the 18th and early 19th centuries, this online collection is based on Clarence S. Brigham’s “History and Bibliography of American Newspapers, 1690-1820” and other authoritative bibliographies.
 The core of the Readex digital collection consists of American Antiquarian Society (AAS) founder Isaiah Thomas’ own collection of colonial and early national period newspapers and is supplemented by issues added by Thomas’ successors at the AAS.